llvm/llvm-project/lldb/docs/index.rst

 Welcome to the LLDB documentation!

 LLDB is a next generation, high-performance debugger.
-It is built as a set of reusable components which highly leverage existing libraries in the larger LLVM Project, such as the Clang expression parser and LLVM disassembler.
+It is built as a set of reusable components which highly leverage existing libraries in the larger `LLVM Project <https://llvm.org>`_, such as the Clang expression parser and LLVM disassembler.

 LLDB is the default debugger in Xcode on macOS and supports debugging C, Objective-C and C++ on the desktop and iOS devices and simulator.